 HELP TOPICS

-The OWLTrek includes a built-in help menu that can be accessed from the SETUP MENU.
-Context-sensitive help can also be accessed from various operational and menu screens throughout the OTDR.
+The OWLTrek II includes a built-in help menu that can be accessed from the SETUP MENU.
+Context-sensitive help can also be accessed from various operational and menu screens throughout the OTDR by pressing the HELP button.